 After earning his degree in Computer Engineering at Virginia Tech, David spent several years at Intel in graphics hardware architecture.
-He currently leads the Computer Architecture Group at Lawrence Berkeley National Lab.
+He led the Computer Architecture Group at Lawrence Berkeley National Lab until October 2019.
 His research interests are focused on the design and simulation of future exascale systems with a focus on processor architecture.

 K. E. Bouchard, J.B.
 Aimone, M. Chun, T. Dean, M. Denker, M. Diesmann, D. Donofrio, L.M.
 Frank, N. Kasthuri, C. Koch, O. Rübel, H. Simon, F. T. Sommer, Prabhat, "International Neuroscience Initiatives Through the Lens of High-Performance Computing", IEEE Computer, April 12, 2018, 51(4):50-59, doi: doi 10.1109/MC.2018.2141039